Techtales.

 Remember, the journey to secure and efficient authentication is ongoing and ever-evolving.
 The strategies and tools we’ve discussed are at the forefront of current best practices, providing a strong foundation for your Next.js applications.

 However, the world of web security is dynamic, so staying updated with the latest trends and updates is crucial.
-Adding the rate limiter is also necessary to protect the login route from brute attack.
+Adding the rate limiter is also necessary to protect the login route from brute attacks.

 4